KaushiML3/portfolio/README.md

 </table>

 ### Sentiment Analysis & Automated Reply System for Shopping App |2024|
 - Developed an AI-powered sentiment analysis and automated reply system for a shopping app to enhance customer interaction and support.
-The system analyzes customer feedback in real time, classifies sentiments (positive, neutral, negative), and triggers automated responses based on sentiment categories.
+The system analyzes customer feedback in real time, classifies sentiments (positive, negative), and triggers automated responses based on sentiment categories.
 By leveraging a fine-tuned DistilBERT model, the system ensures high accuracy in understanding customer emotions and delivering relevant responses.
 This solution improves customer satisfaction, reduces response time, and optimizes customer engagement.

 - **sentiment analysis DistilBERT model demo**
 <img src="assets/sentiment.gif" height="300">